 When faced with a cardiac event, every second counts.
 Bystander intervention is crucial to survival, and immediate, hands-only CPR can double or even triple the chance of survival for a patient while waiting for help to arrive.

 Join us in our mission to train as many citizens as possible to perform hands-only CPR.
 Become part of our citizen responder squad, and:

 The few minutes that you can provide hands-only CPR until professional help arrives, may make the difference between life and death for a family member, friend or community resident.

 You can make a difference.
 Join our community responder squad, because every second counts.

 To see a complete listing of available community CPR classes and to register, click here.

-If you are interested in scheduling a group for a CPR training at your location or ours, please contact the Community CPR Coordinator, Chuck Wilhelm, at (614) 471-0542.
+Interested in scheduling a group for a CPR training at your location or ours, contact the Community CPR Coordinator, Chuck Wilhelm, at (614) 713-9003.

 All classes are taught in accordance with the American Heart Association guidelines.

 Monday – Friday: 8 a.m. – 4:30 pm.